Edit Templates > Understanding assignment types

 - Having contractors complete specific tasks

-- Know the email already?
-Enter it directly
+- Know the email?
+Enter it directly in the assignment dropdown

 - Not sure who yet?
 Leave it blank and let the process launcher decide

-- “Assign launcher automatically” is ON?
-The person who launches the process gets it
+- “Assign launcher automatically” ON - the person who launches the process gets the task

-- “Assign launcher automatically” is OFF?
-Task sits there until someone claims it
+- “Assign launcher automatically” OFF - the task stays unassigned until someone claims it

 When to use: